Case Study:

 Omotenashi is the Japanese spirit of hospitality and mindfulness.

 For the upcoming Expo the Ministry of Economy, Trade & Industry (METI) wanted to continue this tradition by welcoming the world and inspiring visitors with a vision for the future of society.
-The digital experiences will allow consumers to experience all that the Expo has to offer, and also serve as an opportunity to share more about the host country.
-For those present at the Expo site, the application also offers wayfinding, discovery and notificiations so they can get the most out of their visit.
+An important component of this vision will be a website and mobile applications that will allow consumers to experience all that the Expo has to offer, and also serve as an opportunity to share more about the host country.
+For those present at the Expo site, a mobile app will offer wayfinding, discovery and notifications so that they can get the most out of their visit.

 ROLE